Softcatala/translation-memory-tools/HOW-TO.md

 * A project can contain multiple _filesets_.
 * The _filesets_ can be of various types: transifex, git, svn, etc. In the _add_filesets_ method at [src/builder/project.py](src/builder/project.py) you can see the code that handles them

-## Accessing non-public files
+## Accessing non-public files & credentials

-We always try to access public files, but sometimes some _filesets_ need credentials to access the remote files.
+We always try to access public files, which require no user or password to download them.
+However, sometimes some _filesets_ require credentials to download the translation files.
-There are some cases filesets that need properly configured credentials at [cfg/credentials/](cfg/credentials/)
+The credentials for these systems (e.g. Transifex, Weblate, etc) need to be properly configured credentials at [cfg/credentials/](cfg/credentials/)

-However, Transifex is the most common one with over 100 projects using it.
+In order to configure the credentials for these projects:
+* You need to create an account on these projects (we cannot share our account)
+* At [cfg/credentials/](cfg/credentials/) you need to copy the credentials configuration sample file (ends with *-sample*) to the final file (e.g. *cp zanata-sample.yaml zanata.yaml*)
+* Store your credentials in the file

 My advice:

-* Avoid to use Transifex when possible, these are files that are not easily publically downloadable.
+* When possible, avoid to use Transifex or any system that requires credentials to access file , these are files that are not easily publically downloadable.
 Prefer direct downloads when available
 * To be able to download the translations for a Transifex you need to be:
   * Member of the translation team
   * The translations memory user name will need to be also accepted